taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Managing_your_Projects/Installing_Applications.md

 # **Installing Applications**
 **:fontawesome-solid-user-tie: Manager | :fontawesome-regular-handshake: Partner**

-In Taikun, you can find more than 200 public and private repositories, which you can import with the Helm Repo URL.
+In Taikun CloudWorks, you can find more than 200 public and private repositories, which you can import with the Helm Repo URL.

 ---